What can I do BEFORE my first appointment with the oncologist?

 You can start by finding a specialist.
 This may be someone recommended by the provider who first discovered the cancer, or someone a friend or family member has seen, or you can call a local cancer center and ask for help in finding an oncologist.
 It is important to remember that cancer is not one disease, there are many, many different types of cancer and one doctor may not be right for every cancer.
 For example, your neighbor had breast cancer and she had Dr. X do her surgery.
 You have prostate cancer - you need a surgeon that treats prostate cancer - no offense to your neighbor, but Dr. X is not your gal/guy.
 Learn more about finding an oncology specialist on OncoLink.

-The days are gone of the doctor telling you exactly what has to be done; in many cases you will be given treatment options and have to choose what is best for you with guidance from your oncology team.
+The days are gone of the provider telling you exactly what has to be done; in many cases you will be given treatment options and have to choose what is best for you with guidance from your oncology team.
 You will be better suited to make these decisions if you know a little bit about your cancer.
 Visit a reliable cancer information website like OncoLink, the American Cancer Society or the National Cancer Institute.
 Read about your cancer and possible treatment options.
 Make a list of questions.
 Come to your appointment with this knowledge and you will be able to better understand what you are told and get more out of the visit.

 What does the oncologist need?